RetroReversing/retroReversing/categories/misc/Conferences.md

 We only know of a few talks that took place at this conference:
 * Intelligent Behavior Without AI: An Evolutionary Approach by Neil Kirby
+* Cyberspace: Lessons of Lucasfilm's Habitat by F. Randall Farmer, Chip Morningstar (CGDC91-003) [^7]

+Only the Cyberspace talk was recorded on Audio cassete by the KNOW-IT-ALL Audiovisual Library [^7].

 ## CGDC 1992 - April 25th-26th
 Hosted in the DoubleTree Hotel in Santa Clara California, the sixth CGDC was attended by over 600 game industry professionals.

+We only know of a few talks that took place at this conference:
+* Artificial Personality by Jon Freeman (CGDC92-026)
+* Making It Real: Story & Characters by Ellen Guon, Katherine Lawrence (CGDC92-014)

 ## CGDC 1993
 Again hosted in Santa Clara California but this time reaching 900 atendees, the seventh CGDC was becoming incredibly well known within the industry.

-The only talks we knew take place are the following:
+The only talks we know of that took place are the following:
 * Designing Fair Puzzles by Bob Bates
 * Legal Trends Affecting Computer Game Development by Alisa Baker
 * Characters  by Katherine Lawrence